17 Top-Rated Things to Do in San Bernardino, CA

 The scenic byway ascends out of the hot valley floor and into the cooler, higher elevations of the forest–adding a nice respite from both city traffic and summer heat.
 And the drive includes massive overlooks of the entire Inland Empire, with several pull-outs to enjoy stunning sunsets.

 Official site: https://www.fs.usda.gov/recarea/sbnf/recarea/?recid=74122

-2. San Manuel Stadium
+7. San Manuel Stadium

 Concessionaires at San Manuel purvey the classic stadium fares including hot dogs, popcorn, and tacos, with special promotions like "$2 Tuesday" offering budget-friendly deals.
-Special firework games occur throughout the season, providing one of the largest fireworks displays of the Inland Empire.
+Special firework games also occur throughout the season, with one of the Inland Empire's largest fireworks displays.